indubitablement2/eos/README.md

 ### Acquiring ship/weapon/module
 Low tier ship and civilian ship are available everywhere.

-Getting higher tier gear is hard:
+Getting higher tier gear is harder:
 * Ranking inside a faction (still need to buy, only give access to this faction's gear).
 * Post battle salvage (needs to be repaired).
 * Random wreck and cargo in space.